Witness for the Prosecution (play): 2015 revival

 Theatre Mill's production was revived at the York Guildhall from June 2015 before transferring to Leeds Civic Hall, again garnering extremely positive reviews.
 Logan, Elms, and Moore reprised their roles and were joined by Gordon Kane and Niall Costigan.

-London County Hall production - 2017 to present
+London County Hall production – 2017 to present

 In October 2017, a unique courtroom staging of the play opened at London County Hall to critical acclaim.
 Performances were suspended in March 2020 due to the COVID-19 pandemic in the United Kingdom, and resumed in September 2021.
-The show is set to run until April 2023.
+As of April 2024, tickets are on sale until March 2025.
 Produced by Eleanor Lloyd Productions and Rebecca Stafford Productions this site-specific production is set in the magnificent surroundings of the chamber inside the historic London County Hall.